 Year 7 Admissions Waiting List

 If there are more applications than places available, a waiting list will be maintained.
 Waiting lists will be ranked according to the relevant admissions/oversubscription criteria.
 Parents/carers will be notified if a vacancy arises.
-The Year 7 admissions waiting list will not be maintained beyond the Autumn term of the admission year.
+The Year 7 admissions waiting list will not be maintained beyond the end of the Autumn term (31 December) of the admission year.

 The Right of Appeal

-If an application for admission or a within-year transfer request has been turned down by the Governing Body, parents/carers can appeal to an Independent Appeals Panel.
+If an application for admission or an In-year transfer request has been turned down by the Governing Body, parents/carers can appeal to an Independent Appeals Panel.
 This appeal must be made in writing to Rochdale Local Authority Legal Services Team within 20 school days of notification of refusal.
-The date of notification of will be two working days after posting by first class post.
+The date of notification of the appeal date will be shared with you and a decision following the appeal should be advised within two working days after posting by first class post.